Blessing-AkP/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 for other operating system, please visit  https://minikube.sigs.k8s.io/docs/start/ Incase you're yet to install docker, visit: https://docs.docker.com/get-docker/

-*Test your cluster with:*
+# Test your cluster with:
   minikube start

-Next, docker image for flask app using the following command: docker build -t username/flaskapp:tag .
+# Next, docker image for flask app using the following command:
+docker build -t username/flaskapp:tag .

 note: The image can be any name and the tag is optional

-Next, list the docker image so as to get the flask app running: docker image ls
+# Next, list the docker image so as to get the flask app running:
+docker image ls

-then run the flask app
+# Then run the flask app
 docker run -it -p 8000:80 username/flaskapp:tag

-Now we can run kubernetes using kubectl
+# Now we can run kubernetes using kubectl

 kubectl get pods
 kubectl run flask-app --image=username/flaskapp:tag --port=80

 sleep 100

-Enable port forwarding to forward the containers ports to a host kubectl port-forward flask-app 8000:80
+# Enable port forwarding to forward the containers ports to a host
+kubectl port-forward flask-app 8000:80